jcastropizzo/nodejs-challenge/README.md

     A zip or public git repository with the relevant files for the project Instructions on how to get it up and running locally Additional thoughts/comments if any

-    What we will be looking at
-    Clean code
-    Tests
-    General usage/best practices

 # Running the app manually
 ## Dependencies installation